Energy-Efficient and Real-Time Sensing for Federated Continual Learning via Sample-Driven Control: SCFL: Generalization Gap based Convergence Analysis and Resource Allocation

 \subsection{Generalization Gap of Decentralized Model}

-Given the FL model as demonstrated in Section~\ref{sec:FL-model}, we consider the distribution of dataset $Z_u$ on user $u$ as $\mathbb{P}_u = \mathbb{P}(Z_u)$, i.e., the dataset $\mathcal{D}_u$ from each user is drawn from a probability distribution $\mathbb{P}_u$ over the set of possible datasets $\mathcal{D}$.
-The generalization gap, the so-called expected generalization error, measures the difference between the training loss $\mathcal{L}(Z^{\text{train}}, w)$ (i.e., the loss received from the training process on the training data set) and the test loss $\mathcal{L}(Z^{\text{test}}, w)$ (i.e., the loss evaluated on the test set with respect to the trained model on the training dataset).
+Given the FCL model as demonstrated in Section~\ref{sec:FL-model}, we consider the distribution of dataset $Z_u$ on user $u$ as $\mathbb{P}_u = \mathbb{P}(Z_u)$.
+To measure the FCL performance when validated on the test dataset compared to that when training on the training dataset, we leverage the terminology of \emph{generalization gap}.
+Specifically, the generalization gap measures the difference between the training loss $\mathcal{L}(Z^{\text{train}}, w)$ (i.e., the loss received from the training process on the training data set) and the test loss $\mathcal{L}(Z^{\text{test}}, w)$ (i.e., the loss evaluated on the test set concerning the trained model on the training dataset).

-Considering a Stochastic Gradient Descent algorithm (SGD) \cite{2021-DL-SGD-GeneraliationBound, 2017-DL-LearningAlgo-GeneralizationGap, 2019-DL-GeneralizationBound-SGD-DNN} and applying the generalization theory to FL, we have generalization gap, subbed local generalization gap and can be demonstrated as: